tristankitto/ANDIE/README.md

 <img src=README_screenshots/edit_screenshot.PNG height = "300" align = "top">

 - Undo
     - The undo function allows the user to undo their most recent change to the current image.
-If there is nothing to undo then the user will be made aware of this with an informative pop-up box.
+In previous versions an informative pop-up box is displayed if there is nothing to undo but this feature has been removed to give a user experience more in line with other editing software.
 - Redo
     - The redo function allows the user to redo their most recently undone change to the current image.
-If there is nothing to redo then the user will be made aware of this with an informative pop-up box.
+In previous versions an informative pop-up box is displayed if there is nothing to redo but this feature has been removed to give a user experience more in line with other editing software.

 ## Insert
 <img src=README_screenshots/insert_screenshot.png height = "300" align = "top">

 - Draw
     - The draw function gives the user the ability to draw different shapes as well as lines and free drawing.
 Starting this operation puts **ANDIE** into drawing mode, allowing the user to draw as much as they like and converting the Tool Bar items into options for drawing.
 Drawing allows the user to draw rectangles, filled rectangles, ovals, filled ovals, lines and free draw as well as changing the colour and line width of all of these options as well.
-Any image operation that the user performs while in drawing mode, or if the users presses the "ESCAPE" key, it will end drawing mode.
+Drawing mode is exited when any other non-drawing image operationis performed or if the users presses the "ESCAPE" key.
 - Text
-    - Text allows the user to select an area of the image and then add text to that area.
-The text can have its font, font size and colour edited by the user.
+    - The text function brings up a new toolbar where colour, font, and font size can be customised.
+The mouse cursor is changed to the text cursor and the user can then click where they want the text to go.
+A pop-up box will prompt them with what text they want to add to the image.

 ## View
 <img src=README_screenshots/view_screenshot.PNG height = "300" align = "top">